Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 It is slightly more comfortable than it looks, but thank goodness they provide a blanket to cover the straw.

-While relaxing on the bed we continue to enjoy our beers and they provide home-made beer bread for a snack.
+While relaxing on the bed, you can continue to enjoy your beers and they even provide homemade beer bread for a snack.
 The whole process takes an hour and is definitely the most unique spa experience I’ve ever had.
-My husband loved it.

 Bonus: Our skin was super soft after!